stamparm/maltrail/sensor/docs/PORTING_MAP.md

 > and once the Python sensor was gone nothing imported it but its own unit test.
 Rows and code
 > comments below still name it, and `sensor.py`, as the Python source each Rust module was ported
 > from.
 Those names are provenance, not paths you can open - read them against git history.
+>
+> `core/parallel.py` went with them, for the reason the rows below give: the sensor uses
+> threads, so there is no mmap ring, no packet copy and no IPC to carry.
+Nothing imported it
+> but its own unit test. `BLOCK_MARKER` (the ring's slot states) went too; `BLOCK_LENGTH`
+> stays, because `CAPTURE_BUFFER` is still rounded down to a whole number of blocks and
+> `src/config.rs` mirrors that.

 Traced against this repository (not from memory).
 Every row names the Python source of truth and the Rust module that reproduces it.